hewison-chris/agora-cl-docs/website/docs/devtools/end-to-end.md

 <HeaderBadgesWidget />

 Even the best unit tests won't prevent bugs from creeping into the system.
 They test small pieces of code in isolation, but it might be the interaction between different modules/packages/subsystems that causes issues.
-Prysm consist of two separate components, the beacon chain and the validator, that interact with each other in non-trivial ways.
+Agora-cl consist of two separate components, the beacon chain and the validator, that interact with each other in non-trivial ways.
 Additionally, the system contacts an Eth1 endpoint to access various information about the Eth1 chain.
 It is therefore very important to find integration bugs as soon as possible.
-The way Prysm achieves this is through having an E2E (end-to-end) test module.
+The way Agora-cl achieves this is through having an E2E (end-to-end) test module.
 Tests inside this module are ran on every PR build, which greatly increases confidence that new code can safely be merged.

 ## Running E2E tests